msucorey/jogger/README.md

 - [ ] Have bonus goodies appear (akin to fruit in **Pac-Man**)
 - [ ] Have power-ups available giving the jogger extra speed or damage resistance

-README
-xxxLink to live version
-xxxInstructions on how to play/use the project xxxList of techs/languages/plugins/APIs used xxxTechnical implementation details for anything worth mentioning xxxBasically anything you had to stop and think about before building xxxCode snippets for these (make sure it looks good) xxxTo-dos/future features xxxNo .DS_Stores xxxOrganize into /assets and /lib